ethanfleury03/ArrowSystems/docs/UI_IMPLEMENTATION_SUMMARY.md

 The UI is complete and ready for your team.
 Just run `start.bat` or `start.sh` to get started!

 **Remember:**
-1. Run ingestion first if you haven't: `python ingest.py`
+1. Run ingestion first if you haven't: `python -m backend.ingest`
 2. Change default passwords before team deployment
 3. Review DEPLOYMENT_GUIDE.md for production setup